African Things To Do

 Agadez

-Agadez is one of Niger’s most iconic cities—famous for Saharan heritage and distinctive local architecture.
-It’s often described as the “desert crossroads” of the region.
+Agadez is one of Niger’s most iconic cities—known for Saharan heritage and distinctive architecture.
+It’s often described as a historic crossroads city connected to the desert trade routes.

 • Best experiences

-Architecture walks, cultural encounters, city viewpoints, local craft shopping
+Architecture walks, cultural encounters, viewpoints, local craft shopping

 • Best for